aiven/terraform-provider-aiven/docs/data-sources/flink.md

 ### Required

 - `project` (String) Identifies the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `service_name` (String) Specifies the actual name of the service.
 The name cannot be changed later without destroying and re-creating the service so name should be picked based on intended service usage rather than current attributes.

 ### Read-Only